Public Access : Yes

 Before being called to the Bar, Robert trained as a chartered accountant.
 This experience has proved invaluable in cases concerning financial fraud.

-He has also had careers within a Victim Support Unit, the Territorial Army Military Police and working in-house for a property developer, where he gained experience of housing law.
+He has also had careers within the Victim Support Unit, the Territorial Army Military Police and working in-house for a property developer, where he gained experience of housing law.

 Robert practises principally in crime and is experienced in all areas of criminal law.
 He has both prosecuted and defended in a number of serious cases during which he has had to deal with intricate legal issues and difficult factual disputes.